Skip to main content

 Master of Applied Data Analytics

-• Exposure to best practice in data analytics.
+Familiarise yourself with best practices in data analytics.

 Master's 18 months 12 Units